countpearsauce/CombatRacing/README.md

 # CombatRacing

-Originally created by Jeremy and Vishnu for AP Computer Science, May 2018
-- I, Jeremy, did the brunt of the work for this project
+A refurbished version of a game I made in AP Computer Science in 2018

 Welcome to CombatRacing!
 Play solo against the computer or with a friend to race around the track with custom weaponized vehicles.
 Collect power-ups along the way to gain an advantage over your opponent in making laps or playing for total destruction!

 How to Play: